virt-s1/os-tests/README.md

 note: please install [paramiko-fork](https://pypi.org/project/paramiko-fork/) if run os-tests in server-client mode.
       the main branch of paramiko lacking of rsa-sha2-256 and rsa-sha2-512 support to connect rhel-9 ([1643](https://github.com/paramiko/paramiko/pull/1643)).
 Keeping its lightweight, os-tests do not set it as required.
 Because it is not required when run in single node model and extra pkgs (eg. libffi-devel, openssl-devel, python-devel) are required in aarch64 to compile cryptography when install paramiko.

+There is an pynacl issue when installing paramiko-for on RHEL-8.6.
+Please install previous pynacl version (1.4.0) instead.
 ### Install from source code

 ```bash